 There is a one-year limited warranty on the Acoustic Audio model, and one brilliant added benefit is the fact that it has a natural wood finish, meaning it looks good in a variety of home decors.

-What we liked: The big cone allows you to really feel the bass, with frequency response all the way down to 22 Hz.
+Why are we impressed?
+The big cone allows you to really feel the bass, with frequency response all the way down to 22 Hz.
 The cone also produces loud volumes, and the 250W RMS allows you to keep pumping the audio through this sub the whole time.

-What could be better: There’s a lot to like, but a few disadvantages too.
+What negatives must you be aware of?
+There’s a lot to like, but a few disadvantages too.
 For many people, the one-year warranty will be off-putting.
 This is a cheaper sub, so there is an element of getting what you pay for.
 Of course, the size is a consideration, too.
 For some people, this subwoofer will simply be a bit too big.

 Subwoofers under $500: What to expect?

 If you spend over $500 on a home theater sub or a music sub you will be expecting the very best that the market has to offer.
 Truth be told, $500 is a budget that can get you a professional sub.
 At this price, you should probably be expecting: